 Proverbs 5:12-14 12 and you say, “How I hated discipline, and my heart despised reproof!
 13 I did not listen to the voice of my teachers or incline my ear to my instructors.
 14 I am at the brink of utter ruin in the assembled congregation.”

 What is your attitude today towards discipline, teachers, instructors or those in authority?
 Are you demanding your own way?
 Living with your own interests at the helm?
 It leads to ruin, and it affects your relationships (the assembled congregation).

 PRAYER: Gracious God, we look up to You and thank You for Your perfect plan of salvation.
-We see how our sins have caused You grief, and separated us from Your holy presences.
+We see how our sins have caused You grief and separated us from Your holy presence.
 Thank You for embracing our plight, identifying with our sin, and for bearing our punishment and shame upon the cross.
 We rejoice in the reconciliation provided by Your Son and can joyfully proclaim that He has done it!
 It is finished!
 May I enter into the goodness of what You have done and praise You in the midst of the assembly, listening to Your voice, receiving Your correction and instruction with a joyful heart!